 This nursery rhyme collection was newer discovery and I recommend it for slightly older children.
 It is a good mix of illustrations with typographical arrangements of the nursery rhymes (as shown below).
 This collection also includes some rhymes and songs that are not nursery rhymes but still hold to the rhyming patterns.

 Rosemary Wells always draws beautiful pictures and these nursery rhymes are no exception.
-It is a larger size book and includes a wide variety of rhymes in this book.
+It is a larger size book and includes a wide variety of nursery rhymes in this book.